-This lemon pound cake recipe is the perfect dessert to welcome spring!
+This lemon pound cake recipe is the perfect dessert to welcome spring and summer!

 But in order to create a wonderful lemon pound cake, I had to consult a southern grandma.
 Nobody makes pound cake better than them!
 So, it was Mama Joan to the rescue with her tried and true lemon pound cake recipe.
 How kind of her to share it with us all!